freenas/freenas-docs/userguide/system.rst

 The first step is to set the remote address where email will be sent.
 Select
-:menuselection:`Users --> View Users`, click on *root* to highlight that user, then click :guilabel:`Change E-mail`.
-Enter the email address on the remote system where email is to be sent, like *admin@example.com*.
+:menuselection:`Account --> Users`, click on *root* to highlight that user, then click :guilabel:`Modify User`.
+In the :guilabel:`E-mail` field, enter the email address on the remote system where email is to be sent, like *admin@example.com*.
+Click :guilabel:`OK` to save the settings.

 Additional configuration is performed with :menuselection:`System --> Email`,